Amazon’s Echo Sub is a product for no one

 The $200 Alexa-powered Sonos One doesn’t have two drivers (you’re stuck with stereo unless you pick up a second speaker), but its six-microphone array and echo-canceling tech more than compensate for the omission.
 It too supports AirPlay 2, with Google Assistant coming soon.

-Another great choice: the $400 UE Magablast, which, in addition to boasting a waterproof (IP67) body and Alexa support, draws power from a battery that lasts up to 16 hours on a charge.
+Another great choice: the $400 UE Megablast, which, in addition to boasting a waterproof (IP67) body and Alexa support, draws power from a battery that lasts up to 16 hours on a charge.

 If none of those floats your boat, there’s the $200 Sony Google Assistant-powered LF-S50G, which has a 360-degree speaker system and dedicated subwoofer (and a built-in clock to boot); the portable (and also waterproof) $200 JBL Link 20; and the Panasonic GA10.